Hall of Fame

 - AUFC centenary year celebrations

-- Mentoring of young players and assistance for undergraduate engineers to gain work experience with dept of transport.
+- Mentoring of young players and assistance for undergraduate engineers to gain work experience with Department of Transport

 David has done it all for the Blacks.
 Moreover he has been an outstanding ambassador, mentor and role model for several generations of Blacks and others in the community.